-But there are also many cisgender people don’t fit a stereotypical understanding of gender.
+There are also many people who are cisgender, but don’t fit a stereotypical understanding of gender.
 In terms of gender expression, some women prefer to wear ‘men’s clothes” and some men like to wear dresses or makeup.
 In terms of gender roles, we all acknowledge that boys may like dolls and dresses, and girls might like trucks and baseball.
-Women can be doctors, and men can be dancers.
+We say women can be doctors, and men can be dancers.
 Yet, there is still surprise in our society when people run across a male preschool teacher or a female heavy equipment operator.

 Defining Your Family Values about Gender

 Parents are their children’s most important teachers.
 The way you talk about gender, and your unconscious actions, will shape your child’s early perceptions about gender.
-So, spend some time reflecting, and talking with the other significant adults in your child’s life, to figure out what your family values are about gender identity, expression or roles.
+So, spend some time reflecting, and talking with the other significant adults in your child’s life (friends, family, faith leaders), to figure out what your family values are about gender identity, expression or roles.
 Then, pay attention to how you’re manifesting these values.
 Some things to consider:

 - When buying clothes or toys for your child, or choosing activities to sign them up for, ask yourself: does my kid like things like this, or am I picking it because of gender?
 Does this choice expand or limit their choices and expectations about gender?